Parents of dependent undergraduate students have access to a very good, but often overlooked loan: the PLUS loan.

 - You can stop processing the PLUS Loan.
 If you decide to stop the processing of the denied PLUS Loan, Emerson will assume you wish us to offer the undergraduate student to borrow an unsubsidized loan in the student’s own name.
 Freshmen and sophomores can borrow up to $4,000 and juniors and seniors can borrow up to $5,000 for the school year.
 Emerson will send information directly to the student.

 Emerson will assume that PLUS borrowers want to borrow their loan for the full academic year (both fall and spring terms).
-If you do not wish to borrow your PLUS loan for the full academic year, please contact our office by sending an email to Studentloans@emerson.edu.
+If you do not wish to borrow your PLUS loan for the full academic year, please contact our office by sending an email to studentloans [at] emerson.edu.
 In your email, please include:

 There is no grace period for Direct PLUS Loans.
 Repayment begins 60 days after the last disbursement of the loan.
 The Direct Loan Servicing Center will notify you of the date your first payment is due.

-If you are a parent PLUS borrower, you can defer repayment of Direct PLUS Loans first disbursed on or after July 1, 2008 while the student for whom you obtained the loan is enrolled at least half-time, and for an additional six months after the student graduates or drops below half-time enrollment.
+If you are a parent PLUS borrower, you can defer repayment of Direct PLUS Loans while the student for whom you obtained the loan is enrolled at least half-time, and for an additional six months after the student graduates or drops below half-time enrollment.
 You must separately request this deferment period.

-However, if you are a parent PLUS borrower who is also a student, you can defer repayment while you are enrolled in school at least half-time, and (for Direct PLUS Loans first disbursed on or after July 1, 2008) for an additional six months after you graduate or drop below half-time enrollment.
+However, if you are a parent PLUS borrower who is also a student, you can defer repayment while you are enrolled in school at least half-time, and for an additional six months after you graduate or drop below half-time enrollment.
 You must separately request this deferment period.

 Generally, you’ll have from 10 to 25 years to repay the PLUS loan, depending on the repayment plan that you choose.
-Read more about these repayment plans at www.studentloans.gov.
+Read more about these repayment plans at studentaid.gov.

 Information on financing programs is subject to change without notice.
 Emerson College is not responsible for any changes.